 Israel has known various conflicts through the years, from security threats to internal strife.
 As a result there are many Israeli experts and researchers that specialize in the field of mediation and conflict resolution.
 Mediation is an important tool not only in the political arena, but also in fields such as business firms and humanitarian organizations.

-Tel-Aviv University offers an international program in conflict resolution and mediation as part of the MA in public policy.
+Tel-Aviv University offers an international program in conflict resolution and mediation.
 This track is designed to give its students practical tools and negotiation strategies in the international area.
 Alumni from this program may take a variety of career paths in many sectors, such as government organizations, human rights activity, politics, think - tanks and for profit organizations such as banks and consulting firms.

 This interdisciplinary program allows students to discuss a wide variety of conflict resolution techniques.
 They view several fields and aspects of mediation, such as political science, international law, negotiations and anthropology.
 In addition, they analyze contemporary aspects of conflict resolution in Israel and the Middle East.